Part 3: Recovery, Healing, and Life After LASIK

 Recovery and healing

-One great thing about LASIK is that the recovery time is very fast — we’re talking a day or two to resume normal activity.
+One great thing about LASIK is that the recovery time is very fast — we’re talking a couple of days to resume normal activity.

 During that time, most patients start to see a noticeable improvement in their vision.
 Of course, experiences vary based on a number of personal factors, but in most typical cases, you'll be back to yourself in no time.